defilogist/awesome-solana-airdrops/guides/tensor.md

 ## Tool Description

-Tensor Trade is the leading marketplace to trade NFTs.
+Tensor Trade is the leading Solana NFT marketplace.
 There are rumors that the season 3 of their point system will lead to a $TNSR token airdrop.

 ## Duties

 * Set collection-wide bids on top volume collections (close to the floor)
 * List NFTs on top volume collections (close to the floor)
-* Set AMMs on top volume collections
+* Set [AMMs](https://thewise.trade/amm-trading-guide) on top volume collections
 * Invite friends
 * Stake a Tensorian (platform NFT)